dirtman/ibapi/doc/txt:update.md

 - -V &lt;view>, --View=&lt;view>:

-    Specify the view of the record to delete.
+    Specify the view of the record to update.
 Default: "default".

+- -D &lt;true|false>, --Disable=&lt;true|false>:

+    Update the record's disabled status to the specified value.
+    Note this is not a boolean flag - the value "true" or "false" must be specified.

+- -n &lt;new\_hostname>, --Name=&lt;new\_hostname>:

+    Update the name of the specified record to "new\_hostname".

+- -c &lt;comment>, --Comment=&lt;comment>:

+    Update the record's comment.

+- --TTL=&lt;ttl>:

+    Update the record's TTL.

+- -t <TXT>, --txt=<TXT>:

+    Update the record's TXT value.

+- -F &lt;fields>, --Fields=&lt;fields>:

+    Specify fields and corresponding values to be updated.
+For instance:
+    "comment=RT100931",view=default,ttl=900".

 - -f &lt;filename>, --filename=&lt;filename>:

-    Specify a filename containing a list of PTR records to delete.
+    Specify a filename containing a list of TXT records to update.
-    Each line should contain a hostname and optionally an IP address, in either order, separated by one or more spaces.
+    Each line must contain a hostname and, depending on the specified options, a TXT value.
     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".